sdiehl/wiwinwlh/tutorial.md

 unsafe (Just x) = x + 1
 ```

-There are however flags you can pass to the compiler to warn you about such
+There are however flags we can pass to the compiler to warn us about such things
-things or forbid them entirely either locally or globally.
+or forbid them entirely either locally or globally.

 ```haskell
 $ ghc -c -Wall -Werror A.hs